 the location, date and time of the Annual General Meeting

-appropriate notice will be provided at least 21 days before the date of the AGM.
+appropriate notice will be provided at least 21 days before the date of the Annual General Meeting.

 6.1.3 Ordinary Resolutions

 An Ordinary Resolution is a resolution of the Members made at an Annual General Meeting.
 It may be passed by a simple majority of Members voting in person at a duly constituted Annual General Meeting of the Members.